azag0/dft-vdw-range/README.md

-This git repo contains all resources for the manuscript *The range of semi-local density functionals in van der Waals systems*.
+This git repo contains all resources for the manuscript *Electronic exchange and correlation in van der Waals systems: Balancing semilocal and nonlocal energy contributions*.

 ## Requirements